Consolidated B-24 Liberator: Prototypes and service evaluation

-The U.S. Army Air Corps awarded a contract for the prototype XB-24 in March 1939, with the requirement that one example should be ready before the end of the year.
+The US Army Air Corps awarded a contract for the prototype XB-24 in March 1939, with the requirement that one example should be ready before the end of the year.
 Consolidated finished the prototype and had it ready for its first flight two days before the end of 1939.
 The design was simple in concept but, nevertheless, advanced for its time.

 Consolidated incorporated innovative features such as a tricycle landing gear and Davis wing.

 Compared to the B-17, the proposed Model 32 had a shorter fuselage and 25% less wing area, but had a 6 ft greater wingspan and a substantially larger carrying capacity, as well as a distinctive twin tail.
 Whereas the B-17 used 9-cylinder Wright R-1820 Cyclone engines, the Consolidated design used twin-row, 14-cylinder Pratt & Whitney R-1830 "Twin Wasp" radials of 1000 hp.
 The maximum takeoff weight was one of the highest of the period.

 The new design would be the first American heavy bomber in production to use tricycle landing gear – the North American B-25 Mitchell medium bomber's predecessor, the NA-40 introduced this feature in January 1939 – with the Consolidated Model 32 having long, thin wings with the efficient "Davis" high aspect ratio design (also used on the projected Model 31 twin-engined commercial flying boat) promising to provide maximum fuel efficiency.
 Wind tunnel testing and experimental programs using an existing Consolidated Model 31 provided extensive data on the flight characteristics of the Davis airfoil.